Conklinj09/C-Lock/readme.md

 🔹 Implement a GUI version 🖥️
 🔹 Improve randomness using a cryptographic library 🔐

-## 🤝 Contributing
+## Contributing
 Feel free to fork this project, improve the code, and submit a pull request!
-Contributions are welcome. 💖

-## 📜 License
+## License
-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
+This project is licensed under the MIT License.

 ---
-Made with ❤️ in C. Happy coding! 🎉
+Made with ❤️ in C.